leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 - We assumed bets occur one after the other
 - We assumed we could make many bets

-None of these are what real life is like; the above is a vast oversimplication.
+None of these are what real life is like; the above is a vast oversimplification.
 That said, **we can at least use Kelly to reduce the risk of ruin.**

 If you want to dig further, there's a paper by Vasily Nekrasov [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2259133 "paper") that has a much better model, but the math is beyond me.
 The python colab file is [here](https://colab.research.google.com/drive/1YeMnl2QOQdCAGGxCDr2pfDk_HFgCh02D?usp=sharing "colab") if you want to play around with the base simulation assumptions \[6\].